Jose01000111/103.8-Basic-file-editing/README.md

 ## 2️⃣ Writing Text into the Empty File
 🔹Enter Insert Mode to begin typing

-Press i to insert before the cursor
+🔹Press i to insert before the cursor

 🔹Now write your text, for example:

 🔹Exit Insert Mode